Courtesy of Visit Pella

-Here, we’ve suggested half a dozen super-sweet small U.S. towns with tulip festivals, pottery trails, alpaca farms, and more.
+Here, we’ve suggested seven super-sweet small U.S. towns with tulip festivals, pottery trails, and more.

 Article continues below advertisement

 At the center of town is the fetching Vermeer Windmill, the tallest working windmill in North America.
 (The 1850s-style grain mill was built by Lukas Verbij in the Netherlands, taken apart, shipped to the United States, and then reassembled in Pella in 2002.)
-Join a tour and you’ll be taken to the fifth floor, which boasts a lovely view of the elysian town below.
-Keep an ear open for the nearby Klokkenspel, a carillon clock with 147 chimes that rings out several times daily.
+Head up to the fifth floor—which boasts a lovely view of the elysian town below—and keep an ear open for the nearby Klokkenspel, a carillon clock with 147 chimes that rings out several times daily.

-The number one most compelling reason to make the journey to Pella in springtime, however, isn’t a windmill or clock—it’s the 84th annual Tulip Time Festival, scheduled for May 2-4, 2019.
-A burst of rainbow-bright tulip gardens are complemented by twice-daily parades, quilt and flower shows, a cheese market, an arts bazaar, Dutch choral concerts, and costumed dances complete with clomping wooden shoes.
+The number one most compelling reason to make the journey to Pella in springtime, however, is the 85th annual Tulip Time Festival, scheduled for May 7–9, 2020.
+A burst of rainbow-bright tulip gardens are complemented by parades, quilt and flower shows, historical village tours, a Dutch craft market, Dutch organ recitals, a tractor rodeo, and costumed dances complete with clomping wooden shoes.

 This Catskill Mountains hamlet of just 541 residents sits at the junction of Beaverkill River and Willowemoc Creek.
 It’s embedded in thousands of acres of state forest, yet it’s reachable in three hours from New York City.
 If you’re wondering how it earned its nickname “Trout Town, USA,” your first stop should be the Catskill Fly Fishing Center and Museum, a nonprofit dedicated to preserving America’s fly-fishing heritage.
 Trout-fishing season opens in April; that’s when the center’s 53-acre grounds become a hub for anglers’ reunions, fishing-themed art shows, and bamboo rod–making demos.
 Ask the locals and they’ll brag to you how five of the United States’s top trout streams and reservoirs are located in and around Roscoe.